prathiksrinivasan/prathiksrinivasan.github.io/content/blog/CES2025FutureHelm/index.md

-In my internship and co-op at Brunwick's BI (Boating Intelligence) Design Lab, I helped create two interactive simulations for CES 2025 that showcased the company's future endeavors.
+In my internship and co-op at Brunwick's BI (Boating Intelligence) Design Lab, I helped create an immersive simulation to showcase the future of boating at Consumer Electronics Show 2025.

 <!--more-->